World stocks rebound after heavy losses

 A bipartisan U.S. deficit-reduction committee admitted defeat on Monday and abandoned a three-month effort to find $1.2 trillion in budget cuts.

-All three major ratings agencies confirmed they were holding off taking immediate action on the U.S. rating, although Fitch said it could cut its outlook from stable.
+All three major ratings agencies confirmed on Monday they were holding off taking immediate action on the U.S. rating, although Fitch said it could cut its outlook from stable.

 Such cuts help explain the rising yields, which go up when demand falls.